arturwgnr/arturwgnr/README.md

 ## 🧠 Focus & Philosophy

-I treat software development like a craft — structure, discipline and clarity matter as much as code itself.
+I treat software development like a craft, structure, discipline and clarity matter as much as code itself.
 My goal is to build real-world solutions that blend solid engineering with thoughtful design.
 Every project is a step toward becoming a versatile, product-oriented developer.